philburk/simpidemic/model.md

 infected person will infect another person that they come into contact with.
 We multiply this by the number of contactsPerDay.
 Not every contact can be infected.
 Some people will already be infected and some people will be recovered and therefore immune.
-So we multiply by the probability that a contact will be succeptible.
+So we multiply by the probability that a contact will be susceptible.
-This is the number of "succeptible" people divided by the total population.
+This is the number of "susceptible" people divided by the total population.

-    newInfections = contactsPerDay * dailyTransmissionRate * succeptible / population
+    newInfections = contactsPerDay * dailyTransmissionRate * susceptible / population

 ## Calculating the Daily Transmission Rate